sehgalmaulik/MavWay/README.md

+# MavWay Android App

 MavWay is an Android application designed to help University of Texas at Arlington (UTA) students and administrators easily navigate the campus and manage their daily schedules.
 The app provides various features, such as searching for campus buildings, student services, and nearby food places, as well as managing class schedules and to-do tasks.

-Table of Contents
-Features
-Getting Started
-Prerequisites
-Installation
-Usage
-Contributing
-License
-Acknowledgements
-Features
+## Features
-Student Registration & Login
+- Student Registration & Login
-Homepage with daily class schedule and weather
+- Homepage with daily class schedule and weather
-Search for campus buildings, food places, vending machines, information desks, and printers Class schedule management (add, edit, delete)
+- Search for campus buildings, food places, vending machines, information desks, and printers
+- Class schedule management (add, edit, delete)
-To-do tasks management (add, edit, delete)
+- To-do tasks management (add, edit, delete)
-User profile and settings
+- User profile and settings

-Usage
+## Usage

 Register or log in using your UTA student or administrator email.

 Add your class schedule and to-do tasks for easy management and navigation.